konfig-dev/konfig-demo-docs/demos/pass-data.md

-# How to connect outputs to inputs
+# Connect outputs to inputs

 To do this: